-When you apply to Curry College, you'll start the degree program that puts you on the path to success.
+When you apply to the Curry College Online MBA, you'll start the degree program that puts you on the path to success.
 Our friendly team is here to help you every step of the way.
+And with no application fee there is no better time than now to apply.
+Get started today.

 After the priority consideration deadline, applications will be reviewed on a space-available basis.